kushjayankpandya/ThunderBird/README.md

-# USAGE OF THUNDERBIRD

-# A Map visualization software created for SOCIALEE
+# Usage of Thunderbird a geo - visualization software created for SOCIALEE

 # by Kush Pandya(Summer Intern).